PacoMuroBora/adapt-map-koeln/README.md

 #### Questionnaires

-Questionnaire versions with exactly 10 active questions:
+Questionnaire versions with configurable questions:

 - Version tracking
 - `isCurrent` flag (only one can be current)